fred-corp/FlipperZero-JTAG-SWD-SPI-breakout/README.md

-# FlipperZero ARM JTAG breakout board
+# FlipperZero JTAG/SWD/SPI breakout

+A simple breakout board to connect a FlipperZero to JTAG/SWD/SPI targets.

 ## License & Acknowledgements